 High School Articulation credit will be granted to students for competencies achieved as part of a formal articulation agreement with a secondary, proprietary, or charter school.
-See page six for a complete list of high schools with which Cleary University has articulation agreements.
+Refer to the Admissions Requirements section for a complete list of high schools with which Cleary University has articulation agreements.